 - Googly Eyes

-To prepare for this activity, download the letter D and dove templates (click on the button below) and print them onto paper or card stock.
+To prepare for this activity, download the letter D and dove templates (click on the pencil below) and print them onto paper or card stock.
 Next, cut the letter templates out.
 If you are making these with a group of children, you may want to make a few letter templates.
-I usually make one or two per table so the students can take turns using it.
+I usually make one or two per table so the students can take turns and share.

-To begin the activity, the children will trace the letter D onto a piece of craft foam and cut it out.
-Next, they will trace the dove template onto white craft foam and cut it out.
-If your students don’t have the fine motor skills or hand muscle strength to cut yet, they may need hand over hand support.
+To begin the activity, your students will trace the letter D onto a piece of craft foam and cut it out.
+They will then trace the dove template onto white craft foam and cut it out.

-After cutting out the pieces, the children will glue the dove to the letter D. Next, they will draw a beak on the orange craft foam and cut it out.
+After cutting out the pieces, your students will glue the dove to the letter D. Next, they will draw a beak on the orange craft foam and cut it out.
 They will then glue the beak onto the dove.

-Finally, the children will glue on a googly eye.
-They will then use a black marker to add detail to the beak and wings.
+Finally, your students will glue on a googly eye.
+They can also use a black marker to add detail to the beak and wings.

 You May Like To Read:

 I love to read books to my students for each Letter of the Week.
 Here are some great ones for the letter D!